italia/eudi-wallet-it-docs/docs/en/registry.rst

 Claims Registry Usage
 ^^^^^^^^^^^^^^^^^^^^^

-As shown in Figure :ref:`fig_registry_infrastructure`, the Claims Registry MUST support the complete ecosystem lifecycle:
+As shown in Figure :ref:`fig_registry_infrastructure` and Figure :ref:`fig_registry_discovery`, the Claims Registry MUST support the complete ecosystem lifecycle:

 **During Onboarding Process**:

   - **AS Registration**: Authentic Sources declare available claims from standardized registry during capability registration.
-  - **CI Registration**: Credential Issuers select Authentic Source entities based on required claims and register Credential types for catalog publication.
+  - **CI Registration**: Credential Issuers select Authentic Source entities based on required claims.
+The Credential types that use those claims are registered in the catalog by the Attestation Scheme Provider, see :ref:`onboarding-system:Credential Type Registration`.
   - **RP Registration**: Relying Parties specify authorization requirements using domains/purposes for specific User's attributes.

 **During Operational Activities**: